MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XVII-Occupational-Safety-Health-Administration-Department-Labor/part-1910-Occupational-Safety-Health-Standards/subpart-F-Powered-Platforms-Manlifts-VehicleMounted-Work-Platforms/section-1910.66.md

 (7) *Inoperative safety devices.* No person shall render a required safety device or electrical protective device inoperative, except as necessary for tests, inspections, and maintenance.
 Immediately upon completion of such tests, inspections and maintenance, the device shall be restored to its normal operating condition.

-(i) *Operations* - (1) *Training.* (i) Working platforms shall be operated only by persons who are proficient in the operation, safe use and inspection of the particular working platform to be operated.
+(i) *Operations*—(1) *Training.* (i) Working platforms shall be operated only by persons who are proficient in the operation, safe use and inspection of the particular working platform to be operated.

 (ii) All employees who operate working platforms shall be trained in the following: